refinedev/refine/documentation/blog/2024-06-25-next-refine-pwa.md

 hide_table_of_contents: false
 ---

-**This article was last updated on Jun 25, 2024, to add new SEO considerations, accesibility, and configuring Service Worker for Next PWA apps**
+**This article was last updated on Jun 25, 2024, to add new SEO considerations, accessibility, and configuring Service Worker for Next PWA apps**

 ## Introduction